yash-kumar-18/cpp-beginner-projects/README.md

 Displays result:

 Grade A, B, C, D (Pass), or F (Fail) depending on marks.

+# Simple_Calculator.cpp

+Process:

+User enters the first number.

+User enters the second number.

+User enters an operator (+, -, *, /).

+Program checks the operator and applies conditions:

+1. ‘+’ → Adds the two numbers.

+2. ‘-’ → Subtracts the second number from the first.

+3. ‘*’ → Multiplies the two numbers.

+4. ‘/’ → Divides the first number by the second, with error handling for division by zero.

+5. Invalid operator → Displays an error message.

+Displays result:

+Arithmetic output or error message

 # Voting_Eligibility.cpp

 Purpose:

 Determines whether a person is eligible to vote based on their age.

 Process:

-User enters their age.
+1. User enters their age.

-Program checks the input value.
+2. Program checks the input value.

 Applies condition: